 How Can I Spot Severe Tyre Damage?

-Punctures are the most serious form of tyre damage, and should be dealt with immediately.
+Punctures are the most serious form of tyre damage and should be dealt with immediately.
 Fast punctures occur when you burst your tyre (by hitting a curb for example) causing it to instantly deflate.
-A car with a burst tyre is not safely useable, and so the tyre change must be made immediately.
+A car with a burst tyre is not safely usable, and so the tyre change must be made immediately.

 Finally, look out for uneven patterns of wear, which can result from excessive turning or use of roundabouts.
 This uneven wear will alter your steering and may also lengthen your braking distance.